catalystneuro/ndx-patterned-ogen/README.md

 * `OptogeneticStimulusPattern` stores parameters for a generic photostimulation pattern.
     * `TemporalFocusing` stores parameters associated with the temporal focusing pattern.
     * `SpiralScanning` stores parameters associated with the spiral scanning pattern.
 * `OptogeneticStimulusTarget` container stored a subset of targeted ROIs `targeted_rois`, that is a `DynamicTableRegion` referencing the rows of a `PlaneSegmentation`.
 Optionally, we can store the corresponding segmented ROIs that have been successfully photostimulated. `segmented_rois` is also a `DynamicTableRegion` referencing the rows of a `PlaneSegmentation`.
-Since not all targeted ROIs may result in an actual photostimulation a `global_roi_ids` column should be added to both `PlaneSegmentation` object to express the corrispondence between the targeted and segmented ROIs.
+Since not all targeted ROIs may result in an actual photostimulation a `global_roi_ids` column should be added to both `PlaneSegmentation` object to express the correspondence between the targeted and segmented ROIs.
 * `PhotostimulationTable` is an `TimeIntervals` table.
 Each row stores a stimulus onset - defined by `start`, `stop`, `power` (optionally `frequency` and `pulse_width`).
 Each stimulus onset reference a specific `OptogeneticStimulusTarget` and `PhotostimulationPattern`
 NB: `power`(`frequency` and `pulse_width`) can be defined either as scalar and as 1D array.
 If defined as scalar, it is assumed that all the ROIs in `targets` receive the same stimulus `power`(`frequency` and `pulse_width`).
 If defined as 1D array, the length must equal to the number of ROIs in targets, so we can define different `power`,`frequency` and `pulse_width` for each targeted ROI.